GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

     1. *Do we offer sabbatical leave?*
     1. *What is our paid leave policy?*

-> **NOTE:** Make sure the students know you can ask follow up questions because the Agent keeps the conversation context.
+> **Note** Make sure the students know you can ask follow up questions because the Agent keeps the conversation context.

 ## Challenge 4